jun-ed/jun-ed/README.md

 ## I'm a FullStack WebDeveloper, Computer Science Engineer, Artificial Intelligence Enthusiast and Teacher!!

-- 🌱 I’m currently Working on .NET, MERN && Java based projects
+- 🌱 I’m currently Working as C++ Bacend Developer
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2024 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Contribute more to Open Source projects, and work on .NET, MERN && Java based projects
 - ⚡ Fun fact: I love to automate my tasks with programming

 ### Connect with me: